Archaeology of North Korea: Postwar

 In 1945, following the defeat of Japan in World War II, Korea was partitioned into Soviet and American occupation zones.
 This was initially intended as a temporary measure.
 The two zones became the Democratic People's Republic of Korea (North Korea) and Republic of Korea (South Korea), both claiming to be the legitimate government of the region.
 In 1946, the Provisional People's Committee of North Korea (an early iteration of the North Korean government) instituted a slate of cultural and heritage protections.
 To Yu-ho, an archaeologist educated abroad in Germany and Austria during the 1930s, emerged from hiding after 1945 and was hired as an archaeology professor at the National University of Pyongyang (now Kim Il Sung University) in 1946.
 He was joined there by another European-educated archaeologist, Han Hŭng-su, in 1948; together, To and Han emerged as the founding figures of archaeology in the newly independent state.

-Academia in early North Korea was largely based off the Soviet Union, and its archaeology was largely based off Soviet archaeology, which heavily featured Marxist elements.
+Academia in early North Korea was largely based on the Soviet Union, and its archaeology was largely based on Soviet archaeology, which heavily featured Marxist elements.
 Among the first major archaeological discoveries of the newly independent North Korea was the excavation of a shell midden in Unggi County in 1947 and the discovery of three Goguryeo tombs (including the richly-decorated Anak Tomb No. 3) in 1949 near Pyongyang.
 Initial articles were included in the ethnographic journal Munhwa yumul, which was published from 1949 to 1950, and afterwards in various historical journals.

 The Korean War broke out in 1950 after North Korean forces invaded the south.
 After three years of fighting, an armistice was signed, dividing Korea along the Military Demarcation Line.
 While archaeological excavations were paused during the war, the war years saw the foundation of the Academy of Sciences in 1952, including the Institute of Material Culture (IMC) headed by To.
 Around the same time, Han was purged from academic influence for unclear reasons, possibly stemming from criticism by To.
 This left To as the dominant force in domestic archaeology.